codahale/veil/docs/design.md

 Both Ed25519 and ML-DSA-65 are well-studied digital signature schemes.
 The novelty of `veil.sig` lies in its use of symmetric cryptography to pre-hash the inputs and to encrypt the two signatures.

-First, the signer's public key and the message are used to derive a 512-bit digest.
-Using the signer's public key strongly binds the signature to the signer's identity.

-Second, both Ed25519 and ML-DSA-65 signatures are encrypted with keys derived from the inputs to the protocol.
+First, a random nonce `r` is mixed into the protocol state to provide protection from [fault attacks](#resilience-against-fault-attacks).
+Second, the BUFF Transformation from [[CDFFJ20]](#cdffj20) is used to provide exclusive ownership (M-S-UEO), message-bound signatures (MBS), and non-signability (NR) properties independently of the UF-CMA security of the underlying signature schemes.
+Third, the Ed25519 and ML-DSA-65 signature schemes are combined in a nested form to provide full security in the event of a total failure of either.
+Finally, the signatures themselves are encrypted, providing indistinguishability from random noise and full key privacy.

 ### sUF-CMA Security